About SJ Chapman, JD

 SJ is active in public service and volunteers with many organizations.
 She travelled to Tanzania through Lawyers without Borders to train magistrates, prosecutors and immigration officers on human trafficking law and procedure.
 She volunteers with Wills for Heroes to draft wills and powers of attorneys for first responders.
 She volunteers with the New American Initiative to assist immigrants in obtaining citizenship.
 She devotes time to many non-legal public service projects as well, especially projects that focus on the Rogers Park community of Chicago, where she lives.

 SJ enjoys researching and writing, especially in the area of reproductive policy, reproductive rights, adoption policy, and artificial reproductive technology at the state, federal and international levels.
-She is a speaker for Law Students for Reproductive Justice and the Women’s Business Development Center of Chicago.
-She proudly serves on the auxiliary board of ChildServ, an organization that offers a wide range of services for children, from foster care to early childhood education throughout the Chicagoland area.
+She is a speaker for if/when/how, and proudly serves on the auxiliary board of ChildServ, an organization that offers a wide range of services for children, from foster care to early childhood education throughout the Chicagoland area.

 Prior to law school, SJ was executive assistant to the General Counsel of the International AIDS Vaccine Initiative in New York City.
 During that time, she was also a Guardian ad Litem in landlord-tenant court for underrepresented tenants.